woossi0/suite/docs/usermanual/source/webapps/sdkintro/basic/index.rst

 Creating a viewer
 =================

-In this section we will create a viewer application using the webapp SDK.
+In this section we will create a viewer application using the Boundless SDK.

 Background
 ----------

-The central object in the architecture of the SDK is the **viewer** (`gxp.Viewer <../../../sdk-api/lib/widgets/Viewer.html>`_).
+The central object in the architecture of the Boundless SDK is the **viewer** (`gxp.Viewer <../../../sdk-api/lib/widgets/Viewer.html>`_).
 Primarily, a viewer combines a map panel with tools, but it can do much more.

 The main configuration options for a ``gxp.Viewer`` are: